MV Hibernia (1948): History

-She was built by Harland and Wolff of Belfast, launched on 27 April 1948 for the British Transport Commission and started service in 1949.
+She was built by Harland & Wolff of Belfast, launched on 27 April 1948 for the British Transport Commission and started service in 1949.
 She replaced a 1920 vessel of the same name, the twin screw steamer Hibernia.

 In 1951 she was fitted with Denny-Brown stabilisers.
-In 1964-65 they were refurbished with airline style seating.
+In 1964–65 they were refurbished with airline style seating.
 Some cabins and staterooms were removed and replaced with second-class lounges, and a cafeteria.
 The screened areas were extended to provide further covered seating, and the first and second class smokerooms were converted into a tea lounge.

 She was sold in 1976 to the Agapitos Brothers in Greece and became the Express Apollon but never traded in Greece.
 She remained laid-up at Salamina, and was sold to Indian breakers in 1980.
 She arrived in Darukhana, India in 1980 for scrapping by Ankom Solid Steel Traders, and had been demolished by 1981.